 \section{Abstract}

-White dwarf, one of the compact objects in the universe, is not only pivotal for astrophysical inquiries but also furnishes a dynamic arena for nuclear physics exploration.
-In this work, we extend the relativistic mean field approach using a Walecka-type quantum hadrodynamics model to encapsulate the intricate structure of white dwarfs.
-This methodological advancement facilitates a cohesive analysis of white dwarfs, neutron stars, and the nuclear pasta within a unified theoretical framework.
-By meticulously calibrating the model parameters to nuclear matter properties, we successfully replicate the structures of various nuclei, such as \(^{4}\rm He\), isotopes of \(\rm C\), and \(^{16}\rm O\).
-Subsequently, we predict the properties of white dwarfs composed of atom-like units and the gravitational waves stemming from binary white dwarf inspirals incorporating tidal deformability contributions up to the 2.5 post-Newtonian order.
-These results shed light on the structure of white dwarfs and offer more clues for future gravitational wave detection.
+White dwarfs, one of the compact objects in the universe, play a crucial role in astrophysical research and provide a platform for exploring nuclear physics.
+In this work, we extend the relativistic mean field approach by using a Walecka-type quantum hadrodynamics model to capture the intricate structure of white dwarfs.
+We calculate nuclear properties, Coulomb energy, and photon energy within white dwarfs in a unified framework.
+By carefully calibrating the model parameters to align with nuclear matter properties, we successfully reproduce the structures of several elements in white dwarfs, such as the isotopes of $\rm C$ and $^{16}\rm O$, except for the unnaturally deeply bound state $^4$He.
+Furthermore, we predict the characteristics of white dwarfs composed of atom-like units and the gravitational waves stemming from binary white dwarf inspirals incorporating tidal deformability contributions up to the 2.5 post-Newtonian order.
+These results shed light on the structure of white dwarfs and provide valuable information for future gravitational wave detection.
+This methodological advancement allows for a cohesive analysis of white dwarfs, neutron stars, and the nuclear pasta within a unified theoretical framework.

 \allowdisplaybreaks